epidemian/advent-of-code-2022/README.md

 ### Day 14: Regolith Reservoir

 Nice sand-falling simulation.
-Went for a straightforward imperative solution and also enjoyed playing around with [animating the falling sand](https://youtu.be/1-3rK491974) in the terminal.
+Went for a straightforward imperative solution.
+Also enjoyed playing around with [animating the falling sand](https://youtu.be/1-3rK491974) in the terminal.
+To enable this animation, set the `ANIMATE` environment var: `ANIMATE=1 cargo run 14`.